Violin Sonata (Strauss): Structure

 The first movement opens with a brief piano solo, followed by lyrical violin interludes, through which the thematic material is presented.

 This movement follows typical sonata-allegro form, and although it begins in a melancholy tone, the movement ends jubilantly.

 The second movement is unique in that it is an Improvisation; that is, the tranquil violin passages give the impression of improvisational material.
 This movement maintains a beautiful singing tone throughout, and ends meditatively.
 It is in ternary form.

-The third and final movement begins with a slow, methodical piano introduction which then leads into an exuberant Allegro.
+The third and final movement begins with a slow, meditative piano introduction which then leads into an exuberant Allegro.
 After a rush of virtuosic passages from both performers, the sonata comes to an explosive end.

 Notable recordings

-The earliest recording of the sonata was by Jascha Heifetz with pianist Arpad Sandor for RCA in 1934 (he went on to record it two other times, in 1954 and 1972 in his "final recital" with pianist Brooks Smith).
+The earliest recording of the sonata was by Jascha Heifetz with pianist Arpad Sandor for RCA in 1934 (he went on to record it twice more, in 1954 and 1972, and performed it in his "final recital" with pianist Brooks Smith).